64bit/async-openai/async-openai/README.md

 use async_openai::{Client, config::Config, config::OpenAIConfig};

 let openai_config = OpenAIConfig::default();
-// You can use `std::rc::Rc` or `std::sync::Arc` to wrap the config as well let config = Box::new(openai_config) as Box<dyn Config>;
+// You can use `std::sync::Arc` to wrap the config as well let config = Box::new(openai_config) as Box<dyn Config>;
 let client: Client<Box<dyn Config> > = Client::with_config(config);
 ```